Homogeneous function: Absolute value and norms

 The absolute value of a complex number is a positively homogeneous function of degree $1$ over the real numbers (that is, when considering the complex numbers as a vector space over the real numbers).
 It is not homogeneous, over the real numbers as well as over the complex numbers.

 More generally, every norm and seminorm is a positively homogeneous function of degree 1 which is not a homogeneous function.
 As for the absolute value, if the norm or semi-norm is defined on a vector space over the complex numbers, this vector space has to be considered as vector space over the real number for applying the definition of a positively homogeneous function.

-Linear functions
+Linear Maps

 Any linear map $f : V \to W$ between vector spaces over a field F is homogeneous of degree 1, by the definition of linearity: